 3. The Harden

-The Houston Rocket’s guard has a long beard that makes him easy to spot on a crowded basketball court.
+The Houston Rocket’s guard has long facial hair that makes him easy to spot on a crowded basketball court.
 The beard grows long from the sides and neck, shaped to the jawline from a distance to look both reckless and controlled.

 4. Polished Look